wisstock/Labnote/Protocols/cell_transfer_and_chamber_assembly.md

 ### 4. Sample chamber assembly

 4.1.
-Rinse parts of the chamber with distilled water wipe wipe their dry
+Rinse parts of the chamber with distilled water and wipe their dry

 4.2.
 Apply narrow band of the silicone grease around top side of the platform hole and bottom side of the bath hole

 *Note: use for this manipulation tiny brush or toothpick and make sure that silicone band is smooth and unbreakable, it's important for hermetic state of the chamber*

 **Warning: points below are special important, DO IT quickly and accurately, cell survival depends on it**

 4.3.
 By using tweezers get the cover glass from Petri dish and put it on top of the platform hole.
 Glass should be right in the center of the hole

 4.4.
-Apply ~ 0.5 ml Outside Solution to the surface of cover glass
+Apply ~ 0.3 ml of Outside Solution to the surface of cover glass

 4.5.
 Install bath to the platform, move to the centre sliding clamps and tighten the screws